Projects on Digital Business Development

 The project team is continuously involved in various projects that contribute to shaping a more sustainable digital future.
 These projects facilitate collaborations with academia, industry and society, enabling the demonstration of digital business models, digital transformation processes and state-of-the-art technologies in real-life scenarios.

-Currently, three core projects are running that demonstrate the practical application of digitalisation in research, education and societal engagement.
-They also serve as experimental grounds for refining the framework and infrastructure.
+Currently, three core projects are demonstrating the practical application of digitalisation in education, research and societal engagement.
+These projects also serve as experimental platforms to enhance the department in alignment with its vision.

-All internal DBD Project activities are supported by the educational and research network IT-vest.
+All internal DBD Project initiatives are fully funded or supported by the educational and scientific network IT-vest.

-The Smart Factory project aims to study how digitalization can be utilised to transform today's Digital Factory into the Smart Factory of the future.
+The Smart Factory project aims to explore how digitalisation can transform today’s digital factories into the smart factories of the future.

 Project lead: Ulrich Bjerre.